Give Now »

 In 2007, Herbie Hancock (who Mitchell worked with in the 1970s) paid tribute to her with his much celebrated album River: The Joni Mitchell, recording jazz versions of her songbook with artists like Wayne Shorter, Norah Jones, and Mitchell herself.
 It was a hugely celebrated album, winning the Grammy Award for album of the year, beating out other critical favorites like Amy Winehouse, Kanye West, and the Foo Fighters.

 Another more recent Joni tribute album I'm also featuring on this show comes from a jazz artist who has left an indelible mark on the jazz community in my hometown, Bloomington, Indiana, singer Janiece Jaffe.
 Janiece was a fixture of the jazz scene in Bloomington for decades, blessed with a vibrant voice and a warm personality.
 Sadly, Janiece Jaffe passed away in November 2022 from complications after heart surgery, just months after recording an album of all Joni Mitchell songs with fellow local jazz pianist Monika Herzig.
-The album Both Sides of Joni was just released this year.
+The album Both Sides of Joni was just released in 2023.

 Here's a recording of Janiece Jaffe performing some of Joni Mitchell's songs live from WFIU's live event Swing In September from fall 2022, just a few months before she passed away.